7 Best 2 Player Board Games

 2. 7 Wonders Duel

 7 Wonders Duel is an engine-building card game set in the ancient era, when the wonders of the world were constructed.
-Even if you haven't played the original 7 Wonders, Duel stands on its own as a game with many strategies and ways to win the game.
+Even if you haven't played the original 7 Wonders, Duel stands on its own with excellent game design and many ways to strategize and win.

 Cards are laid out in a pattern with some overlapping others.
 On your turn, you may take any uncovered card and add it to your city.
 You need to be careful though - this may reveal a strong card that your opponent could take on their turn.
 The primary way to win is by having the most points, but anyone can win immediately through a military or science victory as well!
 This keeps the game interesting and is a good mechanic to keep the leading player in check.